ayust/alpha-guide/content/upgrading-ships/minmatar/index.md

 ### Destroyers

+Destroyers are designed as a counter to frigates.
+They are "glass cannons" - they get large numbers of frigate-class guns, with substantial enhancements to their range and tracking, making them able to swat frigates out of the sky with ease.
+However,  their defenses are little stronger than a frigate's, and their larger size and slower speed makes them less able to avoid the fire of larger ships.
+They are also lacking in any utility besides their damage output.

 ##### Thrasher

 The Thrasher is one of the Minmatar destroyers, focusing on projectile turrets.
-Boasting seven hardpoints for projectile weapons, with enhanced accuracy, damage and range, it has a powerful offensive punch.
+Its seven hardpoints for projectile weapons have enhanced accuracy, damage and range, giving it a powerful offensive punch.
-However, it is slower than frigates, and its size makes it much easier to hit.
+It is relatively fast and well-defended for a destroyer, but still slow compared to frigates, and its larger size makes it easily targeted and destroyed by larger ships.
 Additionally, it has very little utility outside of its weapons' damage output.

 [Here is a recommended fit for the Thrasher.](/upgrading-ships/minmatar/thrasher/)

 ### Industrials

+Industrials, as class, are non-combat ships focused on the transport of goods across New Eden.
+They have massive cargo holds, but are slow, clumsy, and poorly armed at best - if they're armed at all.
+They can be a great boon to a marketeer, industrialist, or even a combat pilot restocking on gear or moving locations, but are borderline useless in combat and a favorite target of player pirates.

 ##### Wreathe